stcarrez/ada-util/docs/Util_Files.md

 # Files
-The `Util.Files` package provides various utility operations arround files to help in reading, writing, searching for files in a path.
+The `Util.Files` package provides various utility operations around files to help in reading, writing, searching for files in a path.
 To use the operations described here, use the following GNAT project: